Brick Walls, Picket Fences (6): Brick Wall Doctrine – Jesus, the Gospel, the Second Coming

 One thing I have already learned is that ‘hope’ is not considered in the same way among Southern Baptists that it is in my Church and I had not known that.
 So I am learning new points of view.
 I need to learn not to ‘assume’ that certain beliefs are shared in common by all Christians.

 You know Christiane, on the topic of the “hope within us” you have actually asked some very good questions and brought up a good topic.
 I take for granted these passages and have not studied them deeply until you began talking about it.
 That’s a good thing.
 It gets me into digging deeper.
 I had not thought of the word hope before and all that the Bible teaches on it.
-Till now. :) I need to dig a little deeper to answer your points and your questions as I confess little knowledge on this particular word as used in the Bible, having always taken the meaning for granted with very little personal study.
+Till now. 🙂 I need to dig a little deeper to answer your points and your questions as I confess little knowledge on this particular word as used in the… Read more »

 The word hope as used in the original language means anticipation, expectation which is usually pleasureable.